Cambria County Backpack Project

 Over last school year, 283 children received meals to keep them from going hungry over the weekends—an effort that required 355 volunteers and hundreds of hours of packing and planning.

-CFA’s COVID-19 Rapid Response Fund, established to quickly mobilize financial resources for local nonprofits, was among the funders who helped the Backpack Project heft the load of suddenly increased demand, with grants totaling $3,000 this year.
+In the 2019/2020 school year, CFA’s COVID-19 Rapid Response Fund, established to quickly mobilize financial resources for local nonprofits, was among the funders who helped the Backpack Project heft the load of suddenly increased demand, with grants totaling $3,000.

 CFA also helped the program get started and become a sustainable, growing operation with a coordinator through AmeriCorps who engages volunteers and makes sure meals make it to the right places.
-The Foundation regularly provides additional funding through fall and spring grantmaking, providing more than $47,000 in grant funding to the program so far.
-That’s in addition to administrative support the Foundation provides by managing the Cambria County Backpack Project Fund.
+The Foundation regularly provides additional funding through fall and spring grantmaking, and that’s in addition to administrative support the Foundation provides by managing the Cambria County Backpack Project Fund.

 The program responds to a previously unanswered demand in the region, working with an increasing number of local school districts to identify and provide meals to chronically hungry children from communities across Cambria County.
 Referring schools and organizations include Blacklick Valley, Ferndale, Forest Hills, Greater Johnstown, Portage, Richland, Westmont Hilltop, and Windber school districts as well as Mom’s House and Morrell Pre-K, operated by Cambria County Child Development Corporation.
 The Learning Lamp and Community Action Partnership of Cambria County are also partners.